Kurento/kurento/source/Installation_Guide.rst

 =========================================

 KMS can receive requests from the Kurento Application Server (KAS) and from final users.
-KMS uses a easily extensible service abstraction layer that enables it to attend application requests from either Thrift or RabbitMQ altough other services can also be deployed on it.
-The service in charge of attending all those requests is configured in the configuration file ``/etc/kurento/kurento.conf``.
+The IP addresses and ports to receive these requests are configured in the configuration file ``/etc/kurento/kurento.conf``.
-After a fresh installation that file looks like this:
+After a fresh install that file looks like this:

 .. sourcecode:: ini

     [Server]
+    serverAddress=localhost
+    serverPort=9090
     sdpPattern=pattern.sdp
-    service=Thrift

     [HttpEPServer]
     #serverAddress=localhost
     # Announced IP Address may be helpful under situations such as the server needs
     # to provide URLs to clients whose host name is different from the one the
     # server is listening in.
 If this option is not provided, http server will try